 Most of your customers are probably women.
 Well, women CONNECT to feelings and emotions.
 If your website is too boring, dry, and unemotional – you will not connect with them.
-The nice thing about this is if you can connect to the women you’ll by default connect to the men.
-We’re just more intense and deep, let’s face it.
+The nice thing about this is that you’ll connect to the men by default if you can connect to the women.
+We’re just more intense, let’s face it.
 So strive to accommodate the woman and the uncomplicated, easy-going guy will be won, also.
 Show compassion – let them know you understand what it means to be going in 800 directions all at one time and subsequently have your car break down.
 Nobody has time for that.

 We’ve talked about the content that a great auto repair shop website should have – now let’s talk about the features.
 There’s a fine line sometimes between what’s considered content and what’s considered a feature, but does it really matter?
 Not really.
 I’m just trying to keep this guide fairly organized, so humor me if what I’m calling a feature, you’d call content 🙂